UnusualCoderHuman/Ashes-Bot/README.md

 Days since England last regained the Ashes

 ## How it works
 Built in Python using Tweepy (Twitter API wrapper).
-A scheduled script runs daily, calculates the number of days elapsed since two hardcoded dates and posts the update automatically.
+A scheduled script runs daily, calculates the number of days elapsed since two hardcoded dates (what it tracks) and posts the update automatically.
 A timestamp is included in each tweet to ensure uniqueness and avoid spam detection.
 API credentials are stored as environment variables for security.

 ## Scheduling
 Runs daily via a GitHub Actions cron job, scheduled for 07:50 UTC.